louismullie/temp-data/markdown_final/ed1dcad8-98e6-ca9e-26b3-b72d5cbbed24.md

 Methods

-Patients were randomized to guselkumab 100 mg every-8-weeks or placebo&rarr; guselkumab (week 16), or adalimumab.
+Patients were randomized to guselkumab 100 mg every-8-weeks or placebo→guselkumab (week 16), or adalimumab.
 In VOYAGE 1, all patients received open-label guselkumab starting at week 52.
 In VOYAGE 2, eligible patients were treated with guselkumab or placebo based on clinical response starting at week 28 and received open-label guselkumab starting at week 76.
 Cumulative incidence rates of IBD and other GI SAEs were calculated as events per 100 patient-years (PY) through week 204.
 IBD was defined as AEs of Crohn&rsquo; s disease or ulcerative colitis.
 Data were summarized for all guselkumab-treated patients for years 1–4.

 Results

-Of 1721 guselkumab-treated patients, 1612 were exposed for &ge;1 year, 1545 for &ge;2 years, 1454 for &ge;3 years, and 661 for &ge;4 years.
+Of 1721 guselkumab-treated patients, 1612 were exposed for ≥1 year, 1545 for ≥2 years, 1454 for ≥3 years, and 661 for ≥4 years.
 For all patients through week 204, the cumulative rate of GI SAEs was 0.45/100PY.
 Event rates remained stable with longer duration of exposure, ranging from 0.36 to 0.57/100PY.
 No new or exacerbated cases of IBD were reported.

 Conclusions